Last updated on 2026-03-12

 Program Overview

-Humber’s Food and Nutrition Management diploma program is designed to prepare students for supervisory roles that merge the vibrant world of food service with the growing field of health care.
+Humber’s Food and Nutrition Management diploma program is designed to prepare students for supervisory roles that blend the exciting world of food service with the growing field of health care.
 This program is perfect for individuals who:

 - Have a passion for food